Litopia

 raised a family,

-and cocked a few snooks
+a fair few snooks

 at societal norms.